Valuations

 2. Desktop vs. full inspection valuation

-Desktop valuations can be adequate for any self-serving assessment that does not involve a third party.
+Desktop valuations are normally for self-serving assessments that do not involve a third party.

-However any valuation required to support either a third party financial interest or legal dispute needs to include a full inspection of both the airframe and its logbooks.
+Any valuation required to support a third-party interest including financial, insurance or legal needs to include a full inspection of the airframe and its logbooks.

-There is only so much that photos can determine and we have never seen a less expensive desktop valuation that relies only on photos, ultimately hold water when subjected to a judicial test.
+There is only so much that photos can determine and we have never seen a less expensive desktop valuation ultimately hold water under judicial scrutiny.

-Ensure that the valuation will actually meet minimum compliance criteria, especially with lenders and insurers.
+Ensure that the valuation will meet compliance, especially with lenders and insurers.

-Just because you accept a valuation offer, and even though you are normally paying for it, does not necessarily mean the lender or insurer will automatically accept it.
+Just because you approve a valuation quote, and even though you are normally the one paying for it, does not necessarily mean a third-party will accept it.

-Always verify how and from where the valuer derives their market intel' from.
-It is not enough to just call oneself an aviation valuer, or base a valuation report purely on a generic price digest.
+Always verify how and from where the valuer derives their market intel'.
+It is not enough to just call oneself an aviation valuer, or base a valuation report purely on a generic global aviation price digest.